Briggs Plan

 Photograph of a model new village, designed as part of the Briggs Plan to separate the largely Chinese Malaysian rural populace from communist guerrillas.

 The Briggs Plan (Rancangan Briggs) was a military plan devised by British General Sir Harold Briggs shortly after his appointment in 1950 as Director of Operations during the Malayan Emergency (1948–1960).
-The plan aimed to defeat the Malayan National Liberation Army by cutting them off from their sources of support amongst the rural population.
+The plan went into effect on April 3, 1950.The plan aimed to defeat the Malayan National Liberation Army by cutting them off from their sources of support amongst the rural population.
 To achieve this a large programme of forced resettlement of Malayan peasantry was undertaken, under which about 500,000 people (roughly 10% of Malaya's population) were forcibly transferred from their land and moved to concentration camps euphemistically referred to as "new villages".

-During the Emergency, there were over 400 of these settlements.
-Furthermore, 10,000 Malaysian Chinese suspected of being communist sympathisers were deported to the People's Republic of China in 1949.
+During the Emergency, scholars estimate that over 450 such settlements were created, though precise figures vary across sources.
+Furthermore, 10,000 Malaysian Chinese suspected of being communist sympathizers were deported to the People's Republic of China in 1949.
 The Orang Asli were also targeted for forced relocation by the Briggs Plan because the British believed that they were supporting the communists.
 Many of the practices necessary for the Briggs Plan are now prohibited under Article 17 of Additional Protocol II to the Geneva Conventions which forbids civilian deportations and internment of civilian populations beyond actual civilian security and military necessity in non-international conflicts.

+Purpose

+The plan aimed to defeat the insurgents in Malaya by cutting them off from their source of support among the rural Chinese population.
+The British realized that many Chinese residents were isolated and unchecked by the government.
+By relocating these populations into "New Villages," the insurgents were prevented from receiving support from the rural population without exposing themselves to British security forces, later the Malayan Home Guard.
+This also forced the insurgents not to build large regular units to combat the British, therefore neutralizing Min Yuen.

+This plan also gave many Chinese people in Malaya an excuse not to join the insurgents, but to instead join the British, due to the many benefits that would be provided.